Contact Us for a Free Consultation (213) 542-0979

 • How many victims were involved?

-So, many times we're putting a mitigation package together for people to show the prosecution the other side of that person.
+So, many times, we're putting a mitigation package together for people to show the prosecution the other side of that person.
+A mitigation package is a collection of evidence and arguments that aim to reduce the severity of the charges or the potential sentence.
 That's how you get a better resolution for somebody you don't want to be sent to prison with a strike on their record for the rest of their life.

 Los Angeles Criminal Defense Lawyer

 So, what I do is have you come in.
 We talk about the case.
-Sometimes I see these Estes robbery which is a robbery that involves somebody who steals something, and while they are escaping, somebody tries to stop them, and they use force or fear during the escape, and that changes it from a theft to a robbery.
+Sometimes, I see Estes' robberies, which involve somebody who steals something, and while they are escaping, somebody tries to stop them.
+They use force or fear during the escape, and that changes it from a theft to a robbery.

-Many times, sometimes they'll wait for someone outside of a Ralph's, for example, as they're stealing food or some alcohol or something like that, and they knock over the clerk who is waiting for them and run away instead of theft, which is usually going to be a misdemeanor.
+Many times, they'll wait for someone outside of a Ralph's, for example, as they're stealing food or alcohol or something like that, and they knock over the clerk who is waiting for them and run away instead of stealing, which is usually going to be a misdemeanor.

 They just changed it to a robbery because of the force or violence used during the escape.
 This is a crime on the low end of the spectrum, especially if the person has no criminal record.
 We can often get probation for the person, keep them out of jail, and avoid a robbery strike on their record.

 So, pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
-The Hedding Law Firm offers a free case evaluation by phone or fill out the contact form.
+The Hedding Law Firm offers a free case evaluation by phone or by filling out the contact form.

 About the Author